 They will be working with TPC partnerships to increase the number of smoke free policies in multi-unit housing with public and private market housing.
 ALA will also support coalition development and increase capacity and communications for TPC partnerships.

-This grant supports the TPC Priority Area: Decrease Adult Smoking Rates, with an emphasis on reducing smoking during pregnancy and reaches an important population of those with mental illness.
+This grant supports the TPC Priority Area: Decrease Adult Smoking Rates, with an emphasis on behavioral health professionals and consumers.

-Bringing Indiana Along (BIA) provides web-based trainings for community mental health centers, addiction treatment centers, and substance abuse treatment programs.
-The educational components include information on Clinical Practice Guidelines (successfully infusing tobacco treatment into mental health, addiction treatment, and substance abuse treatment programs), and instituting and enforcing tobacco free campus policies.
-The project includes customized technical assistance and training on the Indiana Tobacco Quitline.
+Bringing Indiana Along (BIA) provides technical assistance and training for community mental health centers, addiction treatment centers, and substance abuse treatment programs.
+The educational components promote recommendations set forth in the Clinical Practice Guideline for Treating Tobacco Use and Dependence through (a) integration of evidence-based treatment approaches into mental health, addiction treatment, and substance abuse treatment programs, and (b) implementation and enforcement of tobacco-free campus policies.
+This project includes customized technical assistance and training related to the Indiana Tobacco Quitline (1-800-QUIT NOW)

 Indiana Rural Health Association